orblivion/desert-atlas/metadata/description.md

 In all, it's recommended for the time being to be mindful of how many areas are downloaded in a single grain.

+## Searching addresses

+Full addresses are not yet searchable.
+Street names are searchable, however.

 ## Searching non-latin

 As far as I can tell, searching in non-latin characters is not yet supported.